systemb4/dsp/doc/PROGRESS.md

     get a little muddy and slow and so I need to also focus on optimizing the code for both the user and any coder.
 I need to use a name scheme and split up the lexer and pareser and other peices maybe?

+22 February 2022: addDefinition works now with the sort function.
+Will need to
+    create a function to convert string to double.
+What I want to do next is rebuild the ast.
+I think it will still be linear but name and definition are basically the same now.
+Also want a result thing in name so that if I am adding numbers or strings, they will be stored in a result variable in a name node.
+There will be only one name node per "idk what" and then alot of definitions to each name node.
+Name nodes will be linear for now.